IGSI offers to help you with your research in two ways.

 1. You may use our website and links from our website to locate information to assist you in your research.

-2. You may contact our research volunteers with your request, and for a nominal fee they will assist you in location the information or documents that you need.
+2. You may contact our research volunteers with your request, and for a nominal fee they will assist you in locating the information or documents that you need.

 For more information click the link below.